 - Exhaustion: Even a multi-day break can’t fully prepare your mind and body for long days (or nights).
-Working 12-hours on your feet, always mentally prepared for the unknown, and being alert to avoid mistakes takes a toll on your body.
+Working 12 hours on your feet, always mentally prepared for the unknown, and being alert to avoid mistakes takes a toll on your body.
 After work, you crash, hopefully getting enough rest to do it again the following day.

 - Emotional Damage: The night shift blues for nurses is a real thing that can leave you feeling like you’re suffering an emotional hangover.
-Working night shift often means your body has a lower level of serotonin compared to those who work day shift, according to the American Academy of Sleep Medicine journal.
+Working the night shift often means your body has a lower level of serotonin compared to those who work the day shift, according to the American Academy of Sleep Medicine journal.
 Being able to handle the emotional stress of a 12-hour shift is something to consider before signing on for the routine.

 - Health Risks: Long days – 16+ hours for most nurses – means you’re sleeping less.
 Without a conscious effort to combat certain health risks, you’re more susceptible to depression, anxiety, obesity, cardiovascular disease, and other serious illnesses.